siddhi-bh/SQL-injection-detector/README.md

 ### ✅ Requirements:
 - Python 3 (pre-installed on most systems)
-- No external libraries needed
+- No external libraries needed.

 ### ▶️ Run the script:
 ```bash